 Procurement teams…those are the people who find an organization’s suppliers, right?
 If you’ve adopted this sort of limited view about procurement (or are surrounded by people who have), you’re (or they’re) gravely underestimating the impact of these teams.
-The procurement processes themselves and the people who are responsible for implementing them, can affect almost all organizational departments directly or indirectly — which is why its role in any business is critical.
+The procurement planning processes themselves and the people who are responsible for implementing them can affect almost all organizational departments directly or indirectly — which is why its role in any business is critical.

 So how can you ensure that your procurement processes boost organizational value for your company?
 Consider some of the following tips:

 “But we’ve always done it this way.”
 It’s a familiar refrain, particularly when an organization has reached a certain level of success.
 Complacency is not an attribute that should be nurtured, however.
 Indeed, reviewing processes is a critical first step in streamlining the workflow of your procurement team.
 Doing so will drive new efficiencies, which will ultimately have a positive impact across your entire organization.
 But first, you have to be willing to conduct an honest assessment of current processes and protocols.

 Not motivated to dive in?
 Remember: beyond obtaining goods and services, procurement teams are responsible for sifting through — and engaging with — suppliers that could potentially become long-term partners of your business.
 These partners have to align with the big picture goals of the entire organization and should share the complementary priorities and values.
 Given the strategic importance of this alignment, you can hopefully use the high-stakes nature of this undertaking to motivate yourself to see if the existing processes support this vision and then amending them if they don’t.

 2. Focus on increasing employee skills through training